ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Select.md

 - **`ORDER BY`** Designates the field with which to order the result-set.
 Use the optional `ASC` and `DESC` operators to define the direction of the order.
 The default is ascending.
 Additionally, if you are using a <<projection,SQL-Query.md#projections), you need to include the `ORDER BY` field in the projection.
-Note that ORDER BY works only on projection fields (fields that are returned in the result set) not on LET variables.
+Note that ORDER BY works only on projection fields (fields that are returned to the result set) not on LET variables.
 - **<<SQL-Select,`UNWIND`>>** Designates the field on which to unwind the collection.
 - **`SKIP`** Defines the number of records you want to skip from the start of the result-set.
 You may find this useful in << pagination,Pagination>>, when using it in conjunction with `LIMIT`.